What are the Most Common Visual Hallucinations?

 Visual hallucinations are the experience of seeing objects, images, or people that aren’t actually present.
 It is usually caused by a mental health condition, substance use, or physical illness.
 The hallucination can occur in any part of the visual field, including the peripheral vision.

 Hallucinations can be classified into three types.
 The first type are illusions, which are misinterpretations of real stimuli.
 For example, a person may see the reflection of a tree in the water and assume it is an animal.
+Visual illusions are real objects perceived incorrectly, distinguishing them from visual hallucinations.
 The second type are geometrical illusions, which are images created by patterns of light or color.
 The third type of hallucination is a pseudohallucination, which is a vivid image that is perceived as unreal but still extremely vivid.

 Causes of Visual Hallucinations

 Visual hallucinations are disruptions in the brain’s normal functioning which can cause a person to see or hear things that are not there.
+Auditory hallucinations, where individuals may hear voices, can also occur alongside visual hallucinations.
+Additionally, olfactory hallucinations, where individuals perceive smells that are not present, can also be a cause.
 There are many potential causes of visual hallucinations, including health conditions, substance use, or psychological issues.

 Certain medical conditions can cause changes in the brain that lead to visual hallucinations.
-These include neurological disorders such as Parkinson's disease, epilepsy, stroke, and dementia.
+These include neurological disorders such as Parkinson’s disease, epilepsy, stroke, and dementia.
+Lewy body dementia is another condition that can lead to visual hallucinations, particularly in more advanced stages of the disease.
 Other chronic conditions such as diabetes and high blood pressure can also cause hallucinations.

 Substance Use